35percent/11tystarter/src/posts/ayllesbury-planning-decision-quashed.md

 ---
-title: Ayllesbury planning decision quashed
+title: "High Court overturns Aylesbury planning decision "
-description: High Court overturns amendment to outline planning permission
+description: What next for regeneration after amendment to outline planning permission quashed?
 date: 2024-01-20T11:51:16.914Z
 ---
+### What next for regeneration after amendment to outline planning permission quashed?

 The legal challenge against Southwark Council's decision to amend the outline planning decision for the regeneration of the Aylesbury estate has succeeded, with the High Court quashing the decision in its judgement last week.
 (Links to last blog and decision)

 The challenge was brought by long-tem Aylesbury resident and campaigner Aysen Dennis, (link) who argued.....at a hearing in Nov (link).
 The judge agreed, saying.......Aysen was represented by.....